UTT-Connole/class-api-IT4200-2024-fall/README.md

 🎾 Go to http://127.0.0.1:5000/tennisFacts to learn fun facts about tennis!

+## This Flask API provides a /fortune endpoint that returns a random fortune message in JSON format.
+To run the app, install dependencies using pip install -r requirements.txt, start it with python app.py, and use pytest to run tests.

 You can retrieve tennis facts using the `/tennisFacts` endpoint.
 Optionally, you can filter by category:

 Example: http://127.0.0.1:5000/tennisFacts?category=players